Michael Smurfit: total lockdown of economies a ‘serious mistake’

 “I’ve never been worried about death in my life because when I was in my late teens and early 20s I was diagnosed with a severe form of tuberculosis and they more or less hinted at me that I might not have a year to live.
 They thought that would be a generous amount of time if I did.

-“When I was in Peamount sanatorium, I held people’s hands when they died.
+“When I was in Peamount sanatorium [in Dublin], I held people’s hands when they died.
 I held men’s hands because I was a sacristan in the hospital at the time and lucky enough got out after nine months and never looked back because they developed new antibiotics that cured me.
 Every year since has been a bonus to me.”